catalinaescalona/greendevs/SQL_TESTING.md

 ### Notes:

+These tests confirm the following:
-This test confirms that new polls are correctly entered into and retrieved from the Polls Table.
+  * new polls are correctly entered into and retrieved from the Polls Table.
+  * poll updates are reflected accurately in the Polls Table.
+  * poll deletions are performed successfully on the Polls Table.
+  * A valid user_id is referenced for each poll in the Polls Table.

 ### Post-conditions:

-* The new poll is contained within the Polls Table.
+* New polls are created, updated, or deleted and accurately reflected in the Polls Table.
 * The website correctly displays the poll to users.

 <br></br>